pitt-miskov-zivanov-lab/BioRECIPE/docs/compatibility.rst

 Compatibility and translators
 #############################

-The BioRECIPE format is currently compatible with the following representation formats.
+The BioRECIPE format is compatible with a range of representation formats, databases, and tools, either directly, or through translation.
+The tables below list example formats and tools and links to translators.
+The translator repositories provide further instructions for the use of translators.

+|

-.. csv-table:: Format Compatibility with BioRECIPE
+.. csv-table:: Formats compatible with BioRECIPE
     :header: Standard, Format, To BioRECIPE, From BioRECIPE, Description
     :widths: 8, 8, 9, 9, 66